-- Different irradiation positions can be used depending on the source and bunker characteristics It requires the contribution of many scientific disciplines (Haematology, Radiotherapy, Medical Physics) and for this reason the TBI form is divided into two main parts: The first one is filled in by the haematologist, (first 5 lines) EBMT Centre Identification Code (C Hospital Unit : CENTRE CENTR UPN • UIC (if known) ID IDAA 021111 FAMNAME Initials Date of birth DATPATBD yyyy mm dd DATBMT Date of transplant Date chemo started: DCHMCON yyyy mm dd yyyy mm da d It contains parameters on patient specific data (CIC, Family name, Date of birth, etc.) as well as the date of the transplant and the date the TBI related chemotherapy started (usually a few days before the date of transplant). - The second part is filled in by the Medical Physicists.
+- Different irradiation positions can be used depending on the source and bunker characteristics It requires the contribution of many scientific disciplines (Haematology, Radiotherapy, Medical Physics) and for this reason the TBI form is divided into two main parts: - The first one is filled in by the haematologist, (first 5 lines) Hospital unit : CENTRE Unit CENTR UPN • UIC (if known) ID IDAA FAMNAME Initials Date of birth DATPATB D DATBMT Data of transplant Data yyyy mm dd chemo started: It contains parameters on patient specific data (CIC, Family name, Date of birth, etc.) as well as the date of the transplant and the date the TBI related chemotherapy started (usually a few days before the date of transplant).
+The second part is filled in by the Medical Physicists.
 This means that the necessary information to fill in the rest of the form must be obtained from the Radiotherapy/Medical Physics Department.
 To start this section, some more general data are required, including the CIC of the radiotherapy unit which may differ from that of the haematology unit if TBI could not be delivered at the same hospital (very common in paediatric cases).
 From this section onwards, the form is divided into: - Target Volume (Whole body, including the skin) - Normal Tissue (Lung, organ most at risk) - Normal Tissue (Other organs at risk)

 TARGET VOLUME

 WHOLE BODY (including the skin)

 Every treatment of radiotherapy needs planning (Radiotherapy Treatment Planning, RTP).
 This involves the choosing and arranging of radiation beams around the patient, usually with the help of CT or MRI images, in order to provide a high dose (energy deposition per mass) at the site of the tumour and as low a dose as possible to everywhere else.
 As part of the RTP, the Target Volume is defined and it contains the tumour.
 In our case, the "tumour" are the malignant cells, the normal immunocompetent cells and the normal stem cells spread out all around the body, therefore, the target volume is the whole body, including the skin.

 VTBIDOSE T.B.I.
-Dose Gy
+Dose ... ... ... ...
+Gy

 For conventional treatments, the Tumour Dose can refer to the dose at the tumour, and in our case, the TBI Dose is specified as the dose at the midpoint of the abdomen at the level of the umbilicus (the specification point).
 It is a very important parameter for the success of the treatment and results are usually between 5 Gy and 15 Gy.